RoadieHQ/marketing-site/content/docs/tech-insights/scorecards/index.md

 Once you are happy with the created scorecard, save it and you should be able to see it in overview screen.

+Same as for the [Data Source](../data-sources/) [Checks](../checks/), you can save a scorecard as a draft until you are completely happy with it and certaing you want to publish it.

+** Note that publishing a draft scorecard will publish all draft Checks and Data Source it is based on.**

 ### Adding a Scorecard to the Catalog

 In order to show a Scorecard in the Catalog Entity page, as shown below, you’ll have to define it from the Tech Insights → Scorecards page.